Bridging health inequality on our shores

 We encourage you to take one of many opportunities to use your time and dollars to contribute to improving health outcomes in Timor-Leste!

 Our monetary support to Maluk Timor is extremely valued, particularly for its consistency and flexibility.
 However it remains modest in amount, given the many causes we support as an organisation.
 TIME is seeking long-term sponsors to help boost the support we offer to Maluk Timor.

 If you or your organisation would like to sponsor any of our events or otherwise support the clinic, please get in touch with our Sponsorship Officer for more information on how to do so.

-Maluk Timor Elective Programme
+Maluk Timor Elective

-Four successful applicants will have the chance to fundraise and undergo a 4-week elective with Maluk Timor, helping to deliver free medical are to the local community.
+Two successful applicants will have the chance to fundraise and undergo a 4-week elective with Maluk Timor, helping to deliver free medical are to the local community.

-This also strengthens TIME’s partnership with Maluk Timor and helps build understanding and awareness of the difficulties faced them, so that we are able to optimally respond to their needs in future years.
+The elective is a unique and challenging opportunity to learn about global medicine and healthcare delivery in a low-resource context.
+It also strengthens TIME’s partnership with Maluk Timor and helps build understanding and awareness of the difficulties faced them, so that we are able to optimally respond to their needs in future years.